-On May 22, 2017, petitioner filed a petition under the National Childhood Vaccine Injury Act, 42 U.S.C. § 300aa-10-34 (2012), alleging that influenza ("flu") vaccine administered on September 23, 2015 caused her Guillain-Barré Syndrome ("GBS") and chronic inflammatory demyelinating polyneuropathy ("CIDP").
-Pet. at ¶¶ 5 and 9.
+On June 12, 2017, petitioner filed a petition under the National Childhood Vaccine Injury Act, 42 U.S.C. § 300aa-10-34 (2012), alleging that trivalent influenza ("flu") vaccine which she received on October 2, 20152 caused her Guillain-Barré Syndrome ("GBS").
+Pet. at ¶¶ 1 and 4.
+In the alternative, she alleges significant aggravation.
+Id. at ¶ 8.

-On January 17, 2018, petitioner filed a Motion for a Decision Dismissing her Petition.
-She states that "she will be unable to prove that she is entitled to compensation in the Vaccine Program" and that "to proceed further would be unreasonable and would waste the resources" of the court, respondent, and the Vaccine Program.
-Pet'r's Mot. at 1.
+On January 23, 2018, petitioner filed a Motion for a Decision Dismissing her Petition.
+She states that "she will be unable to prove that she is entitled to compensation in the Vaccine

-&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
+1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 Vaccine Rule 18(b) states that all decisions of the special masters will be made available to the public unless they contain trade secrets or commercial or financial information that is privileged and confidential, or medical or similar information whose disclosure would constitute a clearly unwarranted invasion of privacy.
 When such a decision is filed, petitioner has 14 days to identify and move to redact such information prior to the document's disclosure.
 If the special master, upon review, agrees that the identified material fits within the banned categories listed above, the special master shall redact such material from public access.
+2 Petitioner also alleged she received quadrivalent flu vaccine on October 20, 2015, but the medical records show she did not.
+Pet. at ¶ 1; Med. recs.
+Ex.
+2, at 114, 143, 207.